grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 4.  **Install the T2 Shield Lid** - Remove the release papers from the TIM pads on the T2 shield lid.
 Assemble the shield lid in the direction indicated below, pressing around the shield cover with your hand.
-Check to ensure that there is no damage or deformation to the shield snaps.
+Check to ensure that there's no damage or deformation to the shield snaps.

     :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image42.png" alt-text="A close up of a computer chip.":::